wssbck/chillout-data-engineerin/iceberg/README.md

 ```
 +- ./_data/      # stores data generated when working with provided notebooks
 +- ./_notebooks/ # Jupyter notebooks with examples and exercises
-+- ./docker/     # definitions of Docker images and Docker Compose stack
++- ./docker/     # definitions of Docker images and the Docker Compose stack
 +- ./dbuild      # build command (see below)
 +- ./dclean      # clean command (see below)
 +- ./drun        # run command (see below)